 In this first lesson, you'll learn a brainstorming technique that will help make writing easier and more fun for you right away.
 You'll learn how to disentangle the efforts of your creative and critical sides, and you'll come to understand why both sides are important components of good writing.
 You'll also learn why writing is one of the best problem-solving tools around.

-Here's where you'll learn a helpful system for organizing your writing, whether it's an e-mail, a formal letter, or a company-wide memo.
-You'll start by picking out a document you have to write anyway so you can begin to put your new writing knowledge to use right away.
+Here's where you'll learn a helpful system for organizing your writing, whether it's an email, a formal letter, or a company-wide memo.
+You'll start by picking out a document that you have to write anyway so that you can put your new writing knowledge to use right away.
 You may as well get some work done while you're learning, right?
 Next, you'll nail down why you're writing this particular document and who your reader is.
 A second brainstorming technique will help you have fun thinking through these two questions.

 In this lesson, you'll learn to make your readers do what you want.
 Your readers will be happy, too, since they'll get what they want in this win/win system.
 You'll learn the seven basic benefits you can offer your reader and how to write the crucial first sentence of your document.
 You'll learn one more brainstorming technique that will help you capture good ideas, words, and phrases.

 Master seven strategies for putting your ideas in order and learn how poor sequencing can sabotage your efforts.
 You'll also discover the best way to end any document.
 It's an idea that may surprise you!

 Revising, formatting, editing, and proofreading may all sound similar, but they're four distinct activities.
 In this lesson, you'll learn how revision is a process of exploration and discovery.
 You'll learn formatting strategies that will invite your reader in.
 You'll also learn to be a ruthless editor and professional proofreader.